vule-levu/path-finding-with-reinforcement-learning/README.md

 # path-finding-with-reinforcement-learning
 A python program to visualize how a single agent (blue) learns to navigate towards a predetermined goal (red) from a start cell (green) using basic Q-learning algorithm.

+To execute the program, simply run e.g.`py main.py` from your terminal.
 # Dependencies
 Requires NumPy and Mathplotlib